Rachel Green at home in her kitchen

 Add the butter to a frying pan and fry the shallots and garlic until softened.
 Add the mushrooms and herbs and season with a little salt and pepper.
 Cook for around 10 minutes until you have a paste-like mixture.
 Stir in the truffle oil, remove from the heat and allow to cool.

-Using a clean surface, overlap 2–3 sheets of cling film and lay the Parma ham on the cling film in 2 rows, slightly overlapping the slices.
+Using a clean surface, overlap two or three sheets of cling film and lay the Parma ham on the cling film in two rows, slightly overlapping the slices.
 Using a palette knife, spread the cold mushroom mixture over the Parma ham, leaving a thin border all the way around.

 Meanwhile preheat the oven to 220°C/200°C fan.

-Sloe gin pot-roasted pheasant with chestnut, sage & pancetta stuffing
+Sloe gin pot-roasted pheasant with chestnut, sage and pancetta stuffing

 Pot roast pheasant